Youssef Jarbou

-Youssef Jarbou (يوسف جربوع) is a Syrian Druze religious leader who has served as one of the spiritual leaders of the Druze community in Syria since 20 December 2012, following the death of his cousin and predecessor, Hussein Jarbou.
+Youssef Jarbou (يوسف جربوع) is a Syrian Druze religious leader who has served as one of the spiritual leaders of the Druze community in Syria since 20 December 2012, following the death of his cousin and predecessor, Hussein Jarbou, who was preceded by Ahmed Jarbu.
 A member of a family that has held this religious office for over three centuries in Jabal al-Arab, Jarbou wields significant religious and social influence within the Druze community, particularly in the Suwayda Governorate.

 Jarbou is widely recognized for his firm support of the regime of former Syrian dictator Bashar al-Assad.
-Unlike the other two Druze sheikhs, Hikmat al-Hijri and Hammoud al-Hinnawi, who have occasionally sided with anti-government protests, Jarbou consistently aligned himself with state authorities and institutions.
+Unlike the other two Druze sheikhs, Hikmat al-Hijri and Hammoud al-Hinnawi, who occasionally sided with anti-government protests, Jarbou consistently aligned himself with state authorities and institutions.
 He openly rejected the 2023 protest movement in Suwayda and has framed opposition activity as externally driven subversion.

-Throughout his tenure, Jarbou has emphasized the importance of preserving Druze traditions, unity, and loyalty to the state.
-He has acted as a mediator between the Druze community and the Assad regime, attending state functions and meeting frequently with security officials.
+Throughout his tenure under the Assad administration, Jarbou emphasized the importance of preserving Druze traditions, unity, and loyalty to the state.
+He at times acted as a mediator between the Druze community and the Assad regime, attending state functions and meeting frequently with security officials.
 He participated in the launch of a reconciliation center in Suwayda in October 2022 alongside high-ranking intelligence officials, encouraging military draft evaders to return to government service.

-Jarbou has also supported initiatives aligned with the Assad regime, including cooperation with organizations like the Syrian Trust for Development, a foundation that was headed by Asma al-Assad.
-In 2021, he advocated for the creation of a new Druze militia in coordination with Hezbollah and the Syrian Army's 4th Division, then commanded by Maher al-Assad, to reassert control over Suwayda, which has seen diminishing government presence.
+Jarbou also supported initiatives aligned with the Assad regime, including cooperation with organizations like the Syrian Trust for Development, a foundation that was headed by Asma al-Assad.
+In 2021, he advocated for the creation of a new Druze militia in coordination with Hezbollah and the Syrian Army's 4th Division, then commanded by Maher al-Assad, to reassert control over Suwayda, which had seen diminishing government presence.